 What happens when you wash hands with soap and detergents?
 Pure water alone can’t remove dirt and oil.
 Both soap and detergents are emulsifiers that enhance the mixture of water and oil, thereby facilitating the removal of oily dirt from skin.
 The problems are most detergents and soaps contain surfactants that strip away the natural oils and lipids in your skin, making it dry and damaging the skin barrier.

-In essence, excessive hand washing can strip away all the good lipids and oils in your skin, which leads to poor skin barrier.
+In essence, excessive hand washing can strip away all the good lipids and oils in your skin, which leads to the poor skin barrier.
 Having an intact skin barrier is essential to rebuilding your skin and healing your hand eczema.

 If you have eczema, your skin barrier may already be disrupted.
 Any further disruptions or damages from external factors, such as excessive hand washing, can worsen your eczema condition.